MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/3-plan-release-pipeline.md

 #### Jobs

-A _job_ is a series of steps, or tasks, that run sequentially as a unit.
+A _job_ is a series of steps—or tasks—that run sequentially as a unit.
 Every pipeline stage has one job by default, even when that stage doesn't use the `job` keyword.

 A job can run in an agent pool, on a container, or directly on the Azure DevOps server.
 The example job shown here runs on a Microsoft-hosted Ubuntu agent.